Severson-Group/eMach/docs/source/getting_started/tutorials/rectangle_example/index.rst

 Step 3: Create main optimization file
 ------------------------------------------

 In the root folder of your repository, create a python file named ``main.py``.
 All the code used in this example will be written in this file.
+This will be the file where the user inserts their custom code and runs the optimization.
 At the top of ``main.py`` add the following import statements:

 .. code-block:: python